Last update: 6/5/2021

 Puerto Rico has a few entry requirements for visitors.

 First, travelers must have proof of a negative PCR COVID test result that was obtained within 72 hours of arrival.
+If they do not have one, they must get tested within 48 hours of arrival in Puerto Rico or else they will have to pay a $300 fine.

 Second, travelers must complete a Travel Declaration Form.
 They will need their negative PCR test result to complete the form, which will then provide them with an Airport Exit Confirmation number and QR code.
+If travelers do not have a PCR test from within 72 hours of arrival, they will have to choose the option to upload their test results later.

 Finally, travelers will be subject to a health screening and temperature check upon arrival in Puerto Rico.